Graft, threats as Somalia faces historic presidential vote

 “Some votes were bought with $5,000, some with $10,000, and some with $20,000 or $30,000,” Farah recently told Voice of America.

 The United States and others have pressed Somalia to move ahead with elections as an important symbol of recovery.
-In the past decade, the U.S. has given $1.5 billion in humanitarian aid and another $240 million to support Somalia’s political and economic recovery.
-Mogadishu remains so unstable, and prone to extremist bombings, that the U.S. does not have an embassy in the capital city.
+In the past decade, the U.S. has given $1.5 billion in humanitarian aid and another $240 million to support Somalia’s political and economic recovery, and $196 million in overall funding is planned for 2017.
+Mogadishu remains so unstable that the U.S. does not have an embassy there.

 But the international community also has expressed growing concern about the election.
-The U.N.
-Assistance Mission in Somalia has cited a number of “egregious cases of abuse of the electoral process, including seats reserved for women candidates only that were ultimately taken by male candidates.”
+A joint statement by the United Nations, U.S., European Union and others cited a number of “egregious cases of abuse of the electoral process, including seats reserved for women candidates only that were ultimately taken by male candidates.”

 Violence, intimidation and corruption also have marred the process, the U.N. mission said, also criticizing the decision to not disqualify candidates who allegedly commit them.

-But some involved in the vote remain confident, calling it an important step for a nation so unstable for so long that it was included on President Donald Trump’s recent executive order blocking immigration from seven Muslim-majority countries.
+Some involved in the vote remain confident, calling it an important step for a nation so unstable for so long that it was included on President Donald Trump’s recent executive order blocking immigration from seven Muslim-majority countries.

 “We are well-prepared to elect a new president.
 It’s a test for a maturing democracy,” said Ahmed Ali, a Somali lawmaker.
 The president will be elected by the 275 members of the lower legislative house and by 54 senators.